mrCamilo/Train-Scheduler/README.md

 ## How to use
+1. Open github pages link and view train info/update new trains. or
 1. Pull repo
 2. type (npm i) i  terminal to install all dependencies
 4. run the file through node (npm app.js)